czbiohub-sf/shrimPy/docs/data_structure.md

 # Data format

-This document defines the standard for organizing data acquired by the shrimpy microscope.
+This document defines the standard for organizing data acquired by the mantis microscope.

 ## Raw directory organization